-To add flexibility to permissions, it is possible to add or to remove permissions to specified roles throughout QADirector.
+To add flexibility to permissions, add or remove permissions to specified roles throughout QADirector.
 Test-specific roles customized at the System Administration Center level will set the default role for all projects.
 To bypass the default settings, change user roles for a project in the Project Administration Center.